 The Console menu You use the commands in the Console menu to manage the console windows.
 New Window Creates a new console window, connected to the current trader.
 Connect Opens the Connect dialog box, allowing you to connect to a different trader service.
 Close Closes the current console window.
 If this window is the last console window present, the application exits.
 Exit Quits the application.
-The Edit menu manipulated wit does not use the can only be acce application.
-In of cannot cut and p single instance of ports the typical notion of a clipboard, which can be h cut, copy and paste commands.
-However, the console e system clipboard, and therefore the application clipboard essed by windows from the same execution of the ther words, if you start two instances of the application, you paste between them.
-You can cut and paste if you start a of the application, and create multiple windows with the indow command.
-Cut Copies the selected items to the clipboard and then permanently removes the selected items Сору Copies the selected items to the clipboard Paste Pastes the items from the clipboard into the current trader Select All Selects all of the items in the item list Clone Creates a clone of the selected item.
+The Edit menu The console supports the typical notion of a clipboard, which can be manipulated with cut, copy and paste commands.
+However, the console does not use the system clipboard, and therefore the application clipboard can only be accessed by windows from the same execution of the application.
+In other words, if you start two instances of the application, you cannot cut and paste between them.
+You can cut and paste if you start a single instance of the application, and create multiple windows with the Console/New Window command.
+Cut Copies the selected items to the clipboard and then permanently removes the selected items Copy Copies the selected items to the clipboard Paste Pastes the items from the clipboard into the current trader Select All Selects all of the items in the item list Clone Creates a clone of the selected item.
 The appropriate dialog box is displayed to allow you to create a new item, but the fields of the dialog box are initialized with the values from the selected item.
 Modify Edits the currently selected item Delete Permanently removes the selected items